 Bunny Painting- A cute bunny with primary color paints.
 She’s using a fine brush to match the size of the little bunny.
 This hand painted bunny can also be used as an ornament!

-Gardening Supply Shopping- I include this as one of our spring activities because a young child can learn tons of vocabulary words when they see, feel and touch objects.
+Gardening Supply Shopping- I include this as one of our spring activities because a young child can learn tons of vocabulary words when you include them to do chores such as shopping.
+Giving them the opportunity to see, feel, touch, smell and taste some edible plants if they are allowed to.

-She loves lily pad!
-This is the garden area of Lowe’s where she saw several plants, flowers, garden decors, bird feeders and bird house and a lot more.
+She adore lily pads!
+This is the garden section at Lowe’s where she observe and investigate several plants, flowers, garden decors, bird feeders, bird houses and a lot more.

 Flowers, The Egg, The Ladybug, Birds, The Tree, Fruit and A Seed Is a Promise